Charles Melvill

 Major General Charles William Melvill, CB, CMG, DSO (9 September 1878 – 15 September 1925) was a soldier who served with the British Army for several years before joining the New Zealand Military Forces.
 He participated in the First World War with the New Zealand Division and commanded infantry brigades on the Western Front.
-When he died, he was Commandant of the New Zealand Military Forces.
+At the time of his death, he was Commandant of the New Zealand Military Forces.

 Early life

-Charles William Melvill was born in Bournemouth, England, on 9 September 1878, the youngest son of Teignmouth Melvill.
+Charles William Melvill was born in Bournemouth (then part of Hampshire), England, on 9 September 1878, the youngest son of Teignmouth Melvill.
 His father was an officer in the British Army and served in the 24th Regiment of Foot.
 He was posthumously awarded the Victoria Cross for his efforts to save his regiment's colours after the Battle of Isandlwana, the first major engagement of the Zulu War.
 Educated at Wellington College in Berkshire, Melvill followed his father into the British Army, joining in 1897.

-He was commissioned as a second lieutenant with the South Lancashire Regiment and later fought in the Second Boer War.
+After graduating, Melvill was commissioned as a second lieutenant into the South Lancashire Regiment, on 7 September 1897.
+It was with his regiment that he later fought in the Second Boer War.
+He was promoted to lieutenant in October 1899.
 After the war, he served in India for several years and eventually left the service in 1906 with the rank of captain.